 Q: Are there special DUI laws that apply to juveniles and young adults under the age of 21?

 A: Yes.
-Drivers under the age of 21 will face prosecution if they are driving with a BAC of .01 percent.
+Drivers under the age of 21 will face prosecution in NJ if they are driving with a BAC of .01 percent.
 The penalties for drivers under 21, even with a BAC as low as .01 percent, can include a 30-90 day license suspension and 15-30 days of community service.

 Q: What are the penalties associated with a first DWI conviction?

-First time offenders who have a BAC over .10 percent and drivers operating a motor vehicle under the influence of drugs face stricter penalties, including fines of between $300 and $500, detention time, and loss of driving privileges for a period of between seven months and one year, as well as potential jail time of up to 30 days.
+First time offenders who have a BAC over .10 percent and drivers operating a motor vehicle under the influence of drugs face stricter penalties, including fines of between $300 and $500, detention time, and loss of driving privileges in New Jersey for a period of between seven months and one year, as well as potential jail time of up to 30 days.

 Q: What are the penalties associated with a second DUI conviction?